Teachers of SA

 Credit Union SA has created the ‘Teachers of SA’ Facebook page for teachers to share their stories, reflect on their experiences and even have a laugh via social media!

-'Teachers of South Australia' shares the stories (the good, bad and the entertaining) of the lives of South Australian teachers, and those working in the education sector.
+'Teachers of South Australia' shares the stories (the good, bad and the entertaining) of the lives of South Australian teachers, those working in the education sector and students carrying out studies in education.
 Share your story, just by sending us a few sentences on your most rewarding, weirdest, funniest or most interesting teaching experience.

 Email your short story (50- 150 words) to firstname.lastname@example.org, include the details below.